openfl/OpenFLDevelopersGuide/using-workers-for-concurrency/communicating-between-workers.md

 The most basic way to share data between workers is to use a shared property.
 Each worker maintains an internal dictionary of shared property values.
 The properties are stored with String key names to distinguish between the properties.
 To store an object on a worker as a shared property, call the Worker object’s setSharedProperty() method with two arguments, the key name and the value to store:

-// code running in the parent worker bgWorker.setSharedProperty(&quot;sharedPropertyName&quot;, someObject);
+// code running in the parent worker bgWorker.setSharedProperty("sharedPropertyName", someObject);

 Once the shared property has been set, the value can be read by calling the Worker object’s getSharedProperty()